GandelXIV/RezOS/config/README.md

 # Configuration
+Note: All of the following scripts must be run from the project root.
 Before building the OS, you need to create a few configuration files.
-This can be done manually or by running the `config/config.sh` script from the project root.
+This can be done manually or by running the `config/config.sh` script.
 The way it works is that it links files from `profiles/` to their correct location as described in `list.json`.
 The script requires you to pass it as a command line argument the name of the profile.
 It also creates build directories.

 ## How to change configuration

 To change the configuration you need to first deconfigure with the `config/deconfig.sh` script.
-Note that it must be run from the project root!
 After that, you can reconfig with any profile you want.
 Alternativaly, use the `reconfig.sh` script.

 ## Creating profiles